Skip to main content

 This metamorphosis occurs as we shift our focus from reacting impulsively to external stimuli to a more mindful and conscious state.

-The key lies in interrupting this automatic response.
-Instead of succumbing to anger, pause, and acknowledge, "I have forgotten myself and moved towards the situation and allowed anger to surface."Acknowledge the separation between yourself (the subject) and the trigger (the person, place, or thing) that provoked your anger.
 By recognizing this distinction, you prevent losing sight of your own identity and succumbing to anger.
-Observe this emotional state with awareness, understanding that within you, there exists an untouched core— a space where anger can be understood as the absence of anger itself.
+Observe this emotional state with awareness, understanding that within you exists an untouched core— a space where anger can be understood as the absence of anger itself.

 In essence, you have two choices: move towards the external object triggering your anger or shift your focus inward to the point of no disturbance within yourself.
 This inward journey allows you to observe anger from a vantage point unaffected by the emotional turmoil.

-To practice this concept physically, consider an exercise involving a feather-light touch.
-By gently touching the eyeballs with minimal pressure (feather-like pressure) with the rounded part of the hand at the base of the thumb, the energy between the balls of your hands and the eyeballs becomes infused with lightness.
+The energy between the balls of your hands and the eyeballs becomes infused with lightness.
 This quality of energy then moves towards the heart center.
 The delicate touch allows the energy to circulate within, fostering a sense of lightness and tranquility.

-Conversely, applying excessive pressure disrupts this internal flow, causing the energy to resist and move outward toward the pressure of the hands.
+Conversely, excessive pressure disrupts this internal flow, causing the energy to resist and move outward toward the hands' pressure.
 By consciously maintaining a soft touch and redirecting the energy inward, you experience a cascade of lightness enveloping your face and head, ultimately settling at your center.
-This exercise is a tangible reminder of the transformative power of redirecting energy toward inner awareness and tranquility.

 Comments